anas-didi95/anasdidi-dev/content/blog/_solid-interface-segregation-principle/index.md

 In conclusion, Interface Segregation Principle enables developer to split a general-purpose interface to several specific interfaces.
 Later, the client can implement the interface which needed by them.

-Therefore, the client no need to implement dummy method making the implementation and refactor easier.
+Therefore, the client no need to implement dummy method leads to system decoupled and refactor easier.
 Moreover, if developer need another function for a client, they can create a specific interface for the function and implement to the client.

 ---